drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 Slew rate in the range of 10V/us or better is a requirement for being able to study phenomena that appear as steps or transients on a μs time scale.
 </li>
 <li>
-Power supply rejection ratio above 60dB for the OPAMP and FDA with the recommended power supply, discussed later in further detail for the ADC.
+Power supply rejection ratio above 60dB for the OP AMP and FDA with the recommended power supply, discussed later in further detail for the ADC.
 </li>
 </ul>

-For the design provided here, the input stage is an ADA4510-2,  which is a dual OPAMP with i<sub>n</sub> = 4fA/√Hz, e<sub>n</sub> ≈ 5nV/√Hz, maximum slew = 19V/μs and PSRR 140dB.
+For the design provided here, the input stage is an ADA4510-2,  which is a dual OP AMP with i<sub>n</sub> = 4fA/√Hz, e<sub>n</sub> ≈ 5nV/√Hz, maximum slew = 19V/μs and PSRR 140dB.
 As noted above, at 10Mohms at 1MHz, our noise is 40uV.

 For the FDA, all of the above are important except that the current noise requirement is relaxed since the FDA sees low source impedances in the outputs from the first stage.
 We choose an LT1994, which exceeds the front end specs with e<sub>n</sub> ≈ 3nV/√Hz and slew at 85V/μs.
 Its PSRR is 105dB.

 Both the ADA4510 and LT1994 are rail to rail parts.

-For the ADC, our requirements include 16bits, 1MSPS, differential inputs, reference voltage, input range to 4V, SPI for the interface to the MCU, and able to accomodate 3.3V or 5V logic levels to be able to interface to a wide range of Arduino boards.
+For the ADC, our requirements include 16bits, 1MSPS, differential inputs, reference voltage, input range to 4V, SPI for the interface to the MCU, and able to accommodate 3.3V or 5V logic levels to be able to interface to a wide range of Arduino boards.
 The precision and speed puts us in the range of a SAR type ADC.
 The flexibility in logic levels narrows the selection somewhat.
 It is also important to closely check performance specs including latency, missing codes, SNR, INL and DNL.

-In this design we choose the Microchip MCP33131D as a 16 bit differential input 1MSPS SAR type ADC with SPI that can accomodate 3.3V logic for the Teensy boards or 5V logic for the Uno and Nucleo boards.
+In this design we choose the Microchip MCP33131D as a 16 bit differential input 1MSPS SAR type ADC with SPI that can accommodate 3.3V logic for the Teensy boards or 5V logic for the Uno and Nucleo boards.
 The SNR is listed as 91.3 dB which translates to a noise level of about 1 LSB.
 This is one spec where the corresponding TI part might seem marginally better, but it comes at the cost of only accepting 3.3V logic.